 What Qualifies as Deep Water?

 I remember an era when I never tossed a lure past the ten-foot mark.
 I focused on shallow bass and that is where I spent my time.
-When my depth finder read twenty feet I was lost.
+When my depth finder (Here is an article on finding bass without a depth finder) read twenty feet I was lost.

 Then I had the opportunity to fish with many deepwater anglers.
 It changed my approach forever.